mliezun/bierecode/README.md

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

 ## Admin Authentication
-The `/api/updates` endpoint uses HTTP Basic authentication.
-Set `ADMIN_USERNAME` and `ADMIN_PASSWORD` in the Cloudflare environment variables or modify `wrangler.toml` for local development.
+The admin interface and `/api/updates` endpoint now rely on [Better Auth](https://www.better-auth.com/docs/introduction).
+Sessions are stored in a Cloudflare D1 database, provisioned via Terraform.
+During local development Wrangler exposes the database through the `DB` binding defined in `wrangler.toml`.

 ## Continuous Deployment
 The repository includes a GitHub Actions workflow that builds the site, provisions the KV namespace with Terraform, and deploys everything to Cloudflare Pages.
 Configure these repository secrets: